-In certain situations, private individuals have the power to make an arrest without a warrant.
-These types of arrests, known as citizens' arrests, occur when ordinary people either detain criminals themselves or direct police officers to detain a criminal.
+In certain situations, a private person can make an arrest without a warrant.
+These "citizens' arrests" occur when ordinary people either detain criminals or direct police officers to detain a criminal.
 All states permit some form of citizen's arrest in their criminal procedures.

-While arrests by private citizens are subject to fewer constitutional requirements than an arrest by law enforcement officers, there are still rules that apply.
-Failure to abide by these rules can result in civil and criminal liability for the arresting individual.
+Arrests by private citizens are subject to fewer constitutional requirements than an arrest by law enforcement officers.
+But there are still rules that apply.
+Failure to abide by these rules can result in civil and criminal liability for the individual conducting the arrest.

 When Can a Private Citizen Arrest Someone?

-In general, people can't use a citizen's arrest for misdemeanors unless the misdemeanor involves a breach of the peace.
-Even in these circumstances, however, individuals can only make arrests when they've personally witnessed the criminal behavior and the breach has just occurred or there's a strong likelihood that the breach will continue.
+In general, people can't use a citizen's arrest for misdemeanor offenses unless the misdemeanor involves a breach of the peace.
+Even in these circumstances, however, individuals can only make arrests when:

 Constitutional Requirements for a Citizen's Arrest

-As mentioned above, a citizen's arrest doesn't carry with it the same constitutional requirements that attach to an arrest by law enforcement officers.
-If, however, a person acts on the request of law enforcement, any arrest they carry out must meet the same constitutional standards as an arrest by the law enforcement officers themselves.
+A citizen's arrest doesn't carry the same constitutional requirements attached to an arrest by the police.
+But suppose a person acts at the request of law enforcement.
+In that case, any arrest must meet the same constitutional standards as the law enforcement officers in that case.

-For example, a citizen's arrest upon the request of law enforcement would still have to comply with the Fourth Amendment search and seizure requirements.
-A citizen could also face prosecution under statutes that make it a crime to deprive someone of their constitutional rights.
-If a citizen acts on their own initiative in making the arrest, however, those same constitutional restrictions do not apply.
+A citizen's arrest requested by law enforcement must comply with the Fourth Amendment search and seizure requirements.
+A citizen could also face prosecution under criminal law statutes that make it a crime to deprive someone of their constitutional rights without reasonable cause.

 Use of Reasonable Force

-Despite the fact that citizens' arrests don't carry the same constitutional requirements as a typical arrest, individuals must only use the amount of force that's reasonable and necessary to make the arrest.
-Just what exactly constitutes the reasonable and necessary amount of force depends on the facts surrounding each arrest.
-Juries will usually examine the facts surrounding the arrest and determine whether the force was excessive.
+Individuals must only use the amount of force that's reasonable and necessary to make the arrest.
+What constitutes a reasonable and necessary amount of force depends on the facts surrounding each arrest.
+Juries examine the totality of the circumstances to determine whether the force was excessive.

-Some states prohibit the use of deadly force except in circumstances where the person making the arrest or someone else is faced with the threat of serious bodily injury or immediate use of deadly physical force.
-In these situations, the person making the arrest may use deadly force in order to prevent harm to themselves or others.
+Some states prohibit the use of deadly force except when the person making the arrest or someone else is faced with the threat of serious bodily injury or immediate use of deadly physical force.
+People are allowed to use deadly force in such cases to prevent harm to themselves (self-defense) or others.

-Other states allow a private individual making an arrest to use deadly force to stop a fleeing arrestee as long as the person making the arrest used reasonable methods in order to make the arrest.
-Some states go further and require that the person using deadly force first attempt to restrain the subject of the arrest, and other states require pursuit and an explicitly stated intent to arrest before using deadly force.
+Other states allow a private individual making an arrest to use deadly force to stop a fleeing arrestee as long as the person making the arrest used reasonable methods to make the arrest and if such force is necessary to prevent certain felonies.

 Criminal and Civil Liability

-The use of excessive force can open up the arresting individual to civil and criminal liability, which is especially true when individuals use deadly force to apprehend criminals.
-Any use of deadly force during a citizen's arrest that doesn't comply with the applicable state law could result in manslaughter or murder charges against the arresting individual.
-In additional to criminal liability, a private citizen may end up facing a wrongful death lawsuit from the family of the suspected criminal.
+Excessive force can open the arresting individual to civil and criminal charges.
+This is an increased concern when individuals use deadly force to apprehend criminals.
+Any use of deadly force during a citizen's arrest that doesn't comply with the applicable state law could result in:

-Learn More About Citizens' Arrests: Speak with an Attorney
+Learn More About Citizens' Arrests: Speak With a Criminal Defense Lawyer

-Every individual is empowered to arrest wrongdoers in certain circumstances, but citizens looking to make an arrest act at their own risk.
-Not only is the act of apprehending a criminal inherently dangerous, but failure to meet the legal requirements for a citizen's arrest could have devastating legal consequences for the person making the arrest.
-To learn more, speak with an experienced criminal defense attorney near you to learn more and receive legal advice.
+Apprehending a criminal is inherently dangerous, but failure to meet the legal requirements for a citizen's arrest could have devastating legal consequences for the person making the arrest.
+Speak with an experienced criminal defense attorney near you to learn more and receive legal advice.